Pfeffer Simpelgotisch

 Pfeile etc.

-Finally, Pfeffer Simpelgotisch tries to identify Roman numerals as well as possible and to replace them by appropriate glyps, because blackletter majuscules are little suited for this:
+Finally, Pfeffer Simpelgotisch tries to identify Roman numerals as well as possible and to replace them with appropriate glyphs, as blackletter majuscules are little suited for this:

 römische Ziffern